Iskeletu/SimpleDB/README.md

 cd ../../
 ```

-The executable file for either case will be found at `./Build/build`.
+The executable file for either case will be found at `./Build/build`, See [BUILD](https://github.com/Iskeletu/SimpleDB/blob/main/Build/BUILD.md) for more information.

 **Run with:**
 ```bash